codaris/UnderDeskBike/Documentation/index.md

 * Display, in real time, the workout data in a small window on the desktop.
 * Record the workout data to a SQLite database for analysis, goal setting, and motivation.
-* If possible, have the app start and stop automatically whenever I start peddling.
+* If possible, have the app start and stop automatically whenever I start pedaling.

 #### Complications